-In the mid-2000s, Sharp held a leading position in the production of large-panel displays for televisions, controlling over half of the LCD panel market.
+In the mid-2000s, Sharp was the leader in the production of large television panels, controlling more than half of the LCD panel market.
 This segment became a strategic priority for the company, and Sharp invested heavily in its development.
-In the early 2010s, the company’s R&D department introduced a groundbreaking concept: adding a fourth pixel to the standard three-color display matrix.
-This technology was known as YRGB or RGBY.
+In the early 2010s, the company’s research and development department introduced a revolutionary concept: adding a fourth pixel to the standard three-color display matrix.
+This technology was called YRGB or RGBY, but most people knew it by its commercial name, Quattron.

 YRGB Technology (4 Colors)